 The Zombie cocktail legend says that one of Donn’s customers came in hungover and needed help getting through a meeting.
 And so he concocted this cocktail.

 But the customer returned days later to complain because the cocktail turned him into a zombie!

 Later in 1939 at the New York World’s Fair he debuted the Beachcomer Zombie cocktail at the Hurricane Bar.
 However he had a rule that a customer cannot be served more than two.

 But the zombie tiki drink wasn’t his only claim to fame.
 Donn continued to invent classic tiki cocktails including the Tahitian Rum Punch and the Navy Grog.

 Zombie Cocktail Video

 The Original Zombie Cocktail Ingredients

-Even today bartenders would have difficulty identifying classic Tiki cocktail ingredients as they often included multiple fruit juices, syrups and rum.
+Even today bartenders would have difficulty identifying classic Tiki cocktail ingredients.
+They often included multiple fruit juices, syrups and rum which is tricky.

 Zombie Cocktail Recipe

 I prefer a cocktail recipes that uses mostly ingredients I already have.
 So I like the more simplified versions of the Zombie.